- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

-Lizards can live up to 50 years and have 4,675 identified species.
-Most of the species will lay their eggs, but a few are carried inside the mother.
-Lizards mature from 18 months to 7 years, some species taking much longer to become full-grown.
+Lizards can live up to 50 years and include 4,675 identified species.
+Most of the species will lay eggs, but a few are carried inside the mother.
+Lizards mature from 18 months to 7 years, with some species taking much longer to become full-grown.
 They vary in length from just over a half-inch to over 10 feet.

 Some interesting facts about lizards are:

 - They have movable eyelids for blinking (with a few exceptions)

 - They hold up to 60% of their body fat in their tail